mattjh1/mattjh-blog/content/post/keyboard-first.md

 ### Control-Escape

 As mentioned before I changed from using Karabiner-Elements to use Hammerspoon, and this solution does more than just swap caps-lock to escape.
 If caps-lock is pressed and held down, the button acts as ctrl.
-If the button is tapped it acts as escape, so essentially it is two buttons merged into one, and its one of the accessible keys on the keyboard, it is a thing of beauty really.
+If the button is tapped it acts as escape, so essentially it is two buttons merged into one, and its one of the most accessible keys on the keyboard, it is a thing of beauty really.

 Have a look at the wonderful code snippet that makes this possible: